-“You have got this” … “it won’t last for long”, “they will stop biting soon” “It is just a dog”
+“You have got this” … “it won’t last for long”, “they will stop biting soon” “It is just a puppy”

 That phrase was one I used or others said back to me until I realised it was my cry for help.
-I was not coping with raising the dog in my home.
+I was not coping with raising the puppy in my home.

 But the stress of watching, managing this all, the responsibility I have, to be honest, it was exhausting and each night as I sank into the sofa to relax at the end of the day, with a glass of wine.
 The puppy was up and wanting to rumble and play.

 So I decided to get help …

 When I had the kids, the family was over helping me out, we had an Early childhood center to go to normalize what was going on and share the highs and lows of parenting.
 So I enrolled in Puppy Class